Bowling Green State University: Marching band

-The Falcon Marching Band is the largest student organization at BGSU, with over 250 members.
+The Falcon Marching Band is the largest student organization at BGSU, with approximately 425 members in 2024.
 The band performs at home football games and other university functions including select road football games and various bowl games including the Raisin Bowl in Fresno, California, Silver Bowl in Las Vegas, Nevada, the Motor City Bowl in Detroit, Michigan, the GMAC Bowl in Mobile, Alabama, the Humanitarian Bowl in Boise, Idaho, the Military Bowl in Washington, D.C., and the Little Caesars Pizza Bowl in Detroit.
 In 2007, the band was invited to the Bands of America Regional in Indianapolis, Indiana.
-The Athletic Band is auditioned group that at most basketball and hockey games, as well as other university events.
+The Athletic Band is an auditioned group that at most basketball and hockey games as well as other university events.

 The first band to represent what would become Bowling Green State University was formed during the 1923–1924 academic year.
 Making its first appearance early during the football season, the band's premier performance that year as at the dedication of the new athletic field at Homecoming.
 The Falcon Marching Band, features a symphonic sound and chair step marching that rivals bands of larger conferences.
-Under the direction of Dr. Michael King, the 250 member marching band is the largest student organization on campus.
+The 250-member marching band is the largest student organization on campus.
 The band performs at all home football games, which are hosted in Doyt Perry Stadium as well as other various university functions.
 The Falcon Marching Band only exists during the football season.

-Membership is open by audition to students of all class levels and all majors.

 Notable alumni

 Alumni of Bowling Green State University have become notable in a variety of different fields including politics and government, business, science, literature, arts and entertainment, and athletics.
 A number of Bowling Green Falcons have excelled at the collegiate, Olympic, and professional levels sports, including: Kevin Bieksa, Rob Blake, Dan Bylsma, Scott Hamilton, Dave Wottle, Orel Hershiser, Mike McCullough, George McPhee, Ken Morrow, Don Nehlen, Jordan Sigalet, Nate Thurmond, and Mark Wells.

 Alumni involved in government and politics include: former Israeli ambassador Daniel Ayalon, Ohio state senator Theresa Gavarone, Ohio Department of Higher Education chancellor Randy Gardner, current Ohio congressman Bob Latta and former congressman Tim Ryan.
-Other notable alumni include: explorer Conrad Allen; author Philana Marie Boles; TCU chancellor Victor J. Boschini; actor Tim Conway; former ESPN sportscaster Jay Crawford;CBS News Correspondent Steve Hartman; ESPN sportscaster Jason Jackson; NHL Network host Steve Mears; Adobe Systems president and CEO Shantanu Narayen; Owens Corning CEO Brian Chambers, actress Eva Marie Saint; Adena Williams Loston, president of St. Philip's College, Sri Lankan Entrepreneur and animal welfare advocate, Otara Gunewardene, author James Carlos Blake, winner of the Los Angeles Times Book Prize; Bram Stoker Award-winning author, Jeff Strand; and Grammy Award and Pulitzer Prize-winning composer, Jennifer Higdon.
+Other notable alumni include: explorer Conrad Allen; filmmaker and conservationist Justin Grubb, author Philana Marie Boles; TCU chancellor Victor J. Boschini; actor Tim Conway; former ESPN sportscaster Jay Crawford;CBS News Correspondent Steve Hartman; ESPN sportscaster Jason Jackson; NHL Network host Steve Mears; Adobe Systems president and CEO Shantanu Narayen; Owens Corning CEO Brian Chambers, actress Eva Marie Saint; Adena Williams Loston, president of St. Philip's College, Sri Lankan Entrepreneur and animal welfare advocate, Otara Gunewardene, author James Carlos Blake, winner of the Los Angeles Times Book Prize; Bram Stoker Award-winning author, Jeff Strand; and Grammy Award and Pulitzer Prize-winning composer, Jennifer Higdon.